-Part 1 of the application includes a set of initial eligibility questions to ensure that the project meets geographic, Technology Readiness Level (TRL), EPIC alignment, and technology type guidelines.
+Part 1 of the application includes a set of initial eligibility questions to ensure that the project meets geographic, Technology Readiness Level (TRL), EPIC alignment, and technology category and type guidelines.

-Part 2 of the application will require long-form responses to four scoring categories: Innovation, Scalability, Feasibility, and Market Potential.
+Part 2 of the application requires long-form responses to four scoring categories: Innovation, Scalability, Feasibility, and Market Potential.
 Each of these responses are limited to 500 words.
-An explanation of these categories, critical questions needing to be addressed, and key points to be considered can be found in Appendix A. Reviewers from the CalTestBed Technical Review Committee (TRC) will score all applications against these criteria using the scoring rubric shown in Appendix B. Scores will be normalized, ranked, and the TRC will determine finalists that will be recommended to the CEC for approval.
-Once approved by the CEC applicants will move to the consultation phase.
+An explanation of these categories, critical questions needing to be addressed, and key points to be considered can be found in Appendix A. Technical Reviewers with subject matter expertise in the technology category will score applications against these criteria using the scoring rubric shown in Appendix B. Scores will be ranked and the Technical Reviewers will determine finalists that will be recommended to the laboratory consultation phase.

 IMPORTANT!
-The application will also require that you select your top three choices from the participating testbed partners.
+The application will also require that you indicate your top three choices from the participating testbed partners.
 You must familiarize yourself with these facilities and their capabilities using the CalTestBed Directory.